cole-fields/REI-WaveExp/Code/status_update.md

 The project's primary goal is to generate five regional spatial layers that provide a Relative Exposure Index (REI) to wind-driven waves along the coastal zone of Pacific Canada.
 The focus is on generating depth-attenuated Relative Exposure Index layers.

 #### Updates:
+* 2023-10-24: V1.4 of the data product was created using depth attenuation and including interpolated wave height data in the final calculation of REI values.
+A focal mean (circular 3 cell radius) was applied to the output of each region's REI layer.
+Next, they were normalized 0-1 between regions.
 * 2023-10-04: V1.1 of the data product was created using depth attenuation and including slope in the final calculation of REI values.
 A focal mean (circular 5 cell radius) was applied to the output of each region's REI layer.
 Next, they were normalized 0-1 between regions.

 ## 3. Objectives